Muvva-Adityavardhan/AI-Powered-Geospatial-Analytics-For-Environmental-Transformations/README.md

 # AI-Powered-Geospatial-Analytics-for-Environmental-Transformations

+📖 If you use this project in your research, please cite it as described in the [CITATION.cff](CITATION.cff) file.

 This repository contains the source code for a Mini Project developed.
 The project, titled **"AI-Powered Geospatial Analytics for Environmental Transformations"**, integrates advanced large language models (LLMs) like Mistral-saba and Gemini with Google Earth Engine (GEE) to monitor and analyze environmental changes across India from 2015 to 2025.